jgvaraujo/ml-deployment-on-gcloud/README.md

 ## Google Cloud Build - The trigger

-Google Cloud Build is a repository listener that can do almost everything you want after a `git push` command execution.
+[Google Cloud Build](https://console.cloud.google.com/cloud-build/triggers) is a repository listener that can do almost everything you want after a `git push` command execution.
 It understands that some commit was made and trigger the execution of a script contained in a YAML file that belongs to the same repository.
 I'll talk about this file in the next section.
 For now, I'll show you how to configure this trigger.

 ### Step 1: Choose your repo

 Google Cloud has its own repository, the Google Cloud Source Repositories.
 However, in this project I choose GitHub, because I'm using a trial account.
-If you use the Google Cloud repo, go to step X.
+If you use the Google Cloud repo, go to step 5.

 <img src="screenshots/gcloud-build-step1.png" alt="Possible repositories in Google Cloud Build" style="zoom:67%;" />